codio-gcse-2014/webdev-1/.guides/content/Developer-Tools---HTML---CSS-a42a.md

 Watch this video for an overview.

-<iframe src="//player.vimeo.com/video/120383889" width="500" height="350" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/121096332" width="500" height="350" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

->If you make changes in your code, you will need to refresh the preview so the browswer loads those changes.
-If your dev tools window is already open, close it and reopen it so it also gets the new changes.
+>If you make changes in your code, you will need to refresh the preview so the browser loads those changes.
+If your dev tools window is already open, close it, reload thepage and then reopen dev tools so it also gets the new changes.